David Sculley: Waterford Wedgwood

 In 2009, David took over as CEO of Waterford Wedgwood, based in London, after the company ran into financial difficulty.
 He acquired its competitor, Royal Doulton, and then led the sale of the entity to KPS Fund, a private equity firm based in New York City.

 Current

-David is currently an investor in MDLIVE, a rapidly growing telehealth company where he served as past chairman.
-He is also an investor in RxAdvance, a privately held healthcare company, and Wolfgang Puck Worldwide where he is a member of the board.
+David was chairman and an investor in MDLIVE, a rapidly growing telehealth company which was sold to Cigna in 2021.
+He is also a major investor in nirvanaHealth, a privately held healthcare company and an advisor to the company.

 Personal life

-David was a member of the U.S. Men’s Field Hockey team in the early 1970s.
+David was a member of the U.S. Men's Field Hockey team in the early 1970s.
 He was also Chairman of Allegheny General Hospital in Pittsburgh, PA.
 He was married to his wife, Paula Cook Sculley (deceased), for 40 years.
 He married Christa Margaret Sculley in 2019.
 David has two children, Heather and David as well as three grandchildren.